Fabric Engine

 Vegetation & agriculture

-NDVI time series, deforestation detection, crop health assessment, fire scar mapping via dNBR.
-Composable from spectral index and band math tasks.
+NDVI time series, deforestation detection, crop health assessment, and fire scar mapping via dNBR.
+Built from standard indices and custom band math.

 Water